SantaHub/Software-Engineering/SQM/SQM.md

     - framework of tasks that are required to build high-quality software.
     - The process is adopted and changed based on requirement though the basic steps are same.

+Process flow :
+    Defines how framework activities and umbrella activities are organized
+        - linear process flow : 5 framework activities one after another
+        - iterative process flow : one or more activities repeat
+        - parallel process flow : one or more activities in parallel
+        - Evolutionary process flow : circular manner, producing software at each cycle.

 Generic Process framework Activities :
     There generated activities arranged in different orders and executed with different rigor models different development processes.
     - Communication :